-If you are using any WP Service, this AUP applies to you.
+If you are using any FABSL Service, this AUP applies to you.
 Every client of ours agrees to abide by this AUP and is responsible for any violations.
 You are not allowed to assist or engage others in a way that would violate this AUP.
 We will enforce and ensure compliance with this AUP by using methods we consider to be appropriate, such as complaint and email failure monitoring.

 1. Reporting Suspected Violations

-We encourage recipients of email messages sent using the WP Service to report suspected violations of this AUP to us by forwarding a copy of the received email with FULL headers to email@example.com.
+We encourage recipients of email messages sent using the FABSL Service to report suspected violations of this AUP to us by forwarding a copy of the received email with FULL headers to email@example.com.
 We have a policy to investigate all of these reports and to respond in the way we consider appropriate.

 If you know of or suspect a violation of this AUP, you will promptly notify us in writing of the known or suspected violation of this AUP.